Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-Table \ref{Tab1} shows a comparison of the linear pressure shift coefficients for hydrogen-like atoms in He.
+Table \ref{Tab1} shows a comparison of the linear pressure shift coefficients for hydrogenlike atoms in He.
 The preliminary value for muonium in pure He \cite{Seo2019} was obtained indirectly from a study using Kr/He mixture to reduce the pressure shift effect in muonium HFS measurements.
-The hydrogen pressure shift data are shown for pure He \cite{Pipkin1962} and He+Xe(1.5\%) where the fractional pressure shift is calculated using the measured values \cite{Pipkin1962, Ensberg1968} (1.5\% Xe reduces the linear pressure shift coefficient in He by nearly 8\%).
-Unfortunately, no pressure shift data were ever been reported for light hydrogen-like atoms in CH$_{4}$, only for $^{133}$Cs atoms \cite{Beer1976} where the linear pressure shift is negative same as in Xe, while it is positive in He.
-Thus, He with a small admixture of CH$_{4}$ is expected to behave similarly as with Xe and reduce slightly the total pressure shift.
-Comparing muonic helium with muonium, no isotopic effect can be seen within the current experimental accuracy.
-Also, an admixture of 2\% CH$_{4}$ and 1.5\% Xe seems to have similar effects.
+The hydrogen pressure shift data are shown for pure He \cite{Pipkin1962} and He+Xe(1.5\%) where the fractional pressure shift is calculated using the measured values from \cite{Pipkin1962, Ensberg1968} (1.5\% Xe reduces the linear pressure shift coefficient in He by nearly 8\%).
+Unfortunately, no pressure shift data were ever reported for light hydrogenlike atoms in CH$_{4}$; only for $^{133}$Cs atoms \cite{Beer1976} where the linear pressure shift is negative as in Xe, while it is positive in He.
+Thus, He with a small admixture of CH$_{4}$ is expected to behave similar to Xe and slightly reduce the total pressure shift.
+No isotopic effect can be seen within the current experimental precision comparing muonic helium with muonium.
+Also, admixtures of 2\% CH$_{4}$ and 1.5\% Xe seem to have similar effects.
 More precise measurements with $\mu$He atoms would be needed to confirm the tendency that heavier atoms have slightly larger pressure shifts, as was suggested for tritium and hydrogen in Ne and Ar (no data for T in He) \cite{Pipkin1962}.